auzwang/swagger2-postman-doc/README.md

 This tool does the following:

 1. Updates a Postman API schema with a given Swagger (OpenAPI 2) definition.
-2. Generates a Postman Documentation Collection.
+2. Converts the Swagger definition into a Postman Collection using [openapi-to-postmanv2](https://github.com/postmanlabs/openapi-to-postman).
-3. Updates given Documentation Collection with the generated one.
+3. Updates given Documentation Collection with the converted one.

 <!-- descriptionstop -->